-The symptoms of intestinal blockage vary according to whether the blockage is complete or partial, and the treatment for the blockage depends on the cause.
-Intestinal blockage is always a veterinary emergency -- get your cat to a vet, stat, if you suspect a blockage.
+If your cat is lethargic, refusing to eat, and seems constipated, she might be suffering an intestinal blockage.
+Cat intestinal blockage symptoms can vary according to whether the blockage is complete or partial, and the treatment for the blockage depends on the cause.
+Intestinal blockage is always a veterinary emergency, however, so get your cat to a vet immediately if you suspect a blockage.

-Feline intestinal blockage doesn't always produce symptoms early on, although some cats do experience bloated stomach.
+Symptoms of obstruction in cats don't always appear early on, although some cats do experience a bloated stomach.
 If a blockage is not remedied immediately, a cat can experience appetite loss, constipation, lethargy and low body temperature.
 They might vomit brown material that smells like feces.
 Serious symptoms are more likely to appear in cats with upper intestinal obstruction; milder symptoms are common with obstruction in the lower part of the bowel.

 Partial obstructions can be harder to identify than complete obstructions because partial obstruction symptoms can come and go.
 A cat with a partial obstruction might have intermittent diarrhea or vomiting.
 He might lose weight even though he eats normally.
 Full obstructions affect cats more severely -- they can cause severe vomiting, abdominal distension and pain.
 Full intestinal blockage makes it impossible for a cat to defecate.

 If you suspect your cat is struggling with an intestinal blockage, get to the vet now.
 Time is very much of the essence with this malady.
 Obstructions can cut blood flow to parts of your cat's intestines, killing the tissue.
 Bad obstructions can kill, so it's crucial that your vet begin treatment as soon as possible.